-Section 93 of the Local Government Act 2020 ("LGA 2020") states:

-"A Council must prepare and adopt a Revenue and Rating Plan by the next 30 June after a general election for a period of at least the next 4 financial years."
+Section 93 of the new Local Government Act 2020 requires Council to adopt a 4-year Revenue and Rating Plan by 30 June.
 The diagram below shows how this Plan sits within the strategic planning framework of Council.

-In preparing the Plan, Council has taken into consideration other sections of the LGA 2020.
-These are set out below.
+In preparing the Revenue and Rating Plan, Council has taken into consideration other sections of the Local Government Act 2020.
+These are outlined below.

-Section 89 - Strategic planning principles
+Section 89 - Strategic Planning Principles